top of page

 So where does this leave us?

-I found no matter how fervently or genuinely one believes in something, its truthfulness isn't guaranteed.
-Why?
-It's crucial to understand that finding emotional comfort in something doesn't necessarily make it true or right.
-The legitimacy of faith isn't solely dependent on the intensity of one's passion or sincerity; rather, it rests on the credibility of the object your putting your faith in.
+I’ve learned that just by believing in something deeply, doesn’t make it true.
+Just because it feels comforting, doesn’t mean it’s right.
+What really matters is not how strong your faith is, but whether what you’re putting your faith in is actually trustworthy.
 Depending solely on passion or blind faith to shape one's beliefs can pose risks and lead to misconceptions or down the wrong path.
 Hence why it's crucial to study and examine the evidence yourself to determine the credibility of your beliefs is in fact truthful.
 Your actions are guided by your beliefs, and it's crucial to anchor those beliefs in truth, which means believing in what corresponds to reality.

 Religious cults like those led by Jim Jones, Apple White, and the Rajneesh movement are characterized by their charismatic leaders who often claim to have special insights or divine authority.
 They claimed to know the truth and spread their ideological views.
 Members sincerely believed in the teachings and directives of these leaders, often to the extent of sacrificing their own well-being or even their lives.
 Tragically, this unwavering belief can lead to extreme consequences, as seen in the mass suicides orchestrated by Jim Jones in Jonestown, the mass suicide of the Heaven's Gate cult led by Apple White, and the criminal activities and controversies surrounding the Rajneesh movement in Oregon during the 1980s.